sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 - The best experience of writing and debugging tests.
 - Ability to inspect the page at any moment during the test run using the browser developer tools.
 - All commands wait for the DOM to change when necessary, which simplifies testing async behavior.
 - Tests better resemble real user behavior.
-For example, Playwright checks that a button is visible, isn’t disabled, and isn’t hidden behind another element before clicking it.
+For example, Playwright checks that a button is present in the DOM, isn’t disabled, and isn’t hidden behind another element or offscreen before clicking it.
 - Supports Chromium, WebKit, Firefox, as well as Google Chrome for Android and Mobile Safari.
 - Convenient semantic queries, like finding elements by their label text or ARIA role, similar to [React Testing Library](/blog/react-testing-3-jest-and-react-testing-library/).
 - It’s very fast.

 Semantic queries help us write [good tests](/blog/react-testing-1-best-practices/) and make writing bad tests difficult.
-It allows us to interact with the app similar to how a real user would do that: for example, find form elements and buttons by their labels.
+It allows us to interact with the app in a way that is similar to how a real user would do that: for example, find form elements and buttons by their labels.
 It helps us to avoid testing implementation details, making our tests resilient to code changes that don’t change the behavior.

 ### Why not Cypress

-Playwright is very similar to the combination of [Cypress, Cypress Testing Library, and start-server-and-test](/blog/react-testing-4-cypress/), which have been my choice for end-to-end testing for many years, but gives you all the necessary tools in a single package.
-Also, the API feels more cochesive and intentional.
+Playwright is very similar to the combination of [Cypress, Cypress Testing Library, and start-server-and-test](/blog/react-testing-4-cypress/), which have been my choice for end-to-end testing for many years, but gives us all the necessary tools in a single package.
+Also, the API feels more cohesive and intentional.
 There wasn’t a lot of new things to learn.

 Some of the benefits of Playwright over Cypress:

 - better API;
 - easier setup;
-- multi-tabs support
+- multi-tabs support;
 - speed.

 ### Setting up Playwright